Jeffrey Vandersay: International career

 In May 2018, he was one of 33 cricketers to be awarded a national contract by Sri Lanka Cricket ahead of the 2018–19 season.
 In December 2018, he was named in Sri Lanka team for the 2018 ACC Emerging Teams Asia Cup.
 On 23 June 2018, Vandersay was sent home by Sri Lanka Cricket (SLC) after a breach of his player contract regarding disciplinary issues.
 He was in the Caribbean at that time, but did not play any matches.
 During the press release, SLC reported an "incident" following which this decision.
 The following month, he was handed a one-year suspended sentence and a 20% fine of his annual contract.

 In April 2019, he was named in Sri Lanka's squad for the 2019 Cricket World Cup.
 In February 2022, he was named in Sri Lanka's Test squad for their series against India.
 In June 2022, he was named in the Sri Lanka A squad for their matches against Australia A during Australia's tour of Sri Lanka.
 Later the same month, he was named in Sri Lanka's Test squad, also for their home series against Australia.
 He made his Test debut on 29 June 2022, for Sri Lanka against Australia.
 However he was dropped from the squad after testing positive for COVID-19.

+In August 2024, he had a serendipitous return to Sri Lankan ODI side after a long hiatus and he was named in Sri Lankan squad in the last minute as an injury replacement ahead of the final two ODI matches against India after the main first-choice spinner Wanindu Hasaranga was ruled out of the rest of the ODI matches due to hamstring injury.
+On his comeback return to Sri Lankan side, he made early inroads by deploying sublime wicket-to-wicket lines to trouble the Indian batting order on a slow surface favoring spinning conditions during the second ODI of the series and he eventually claimed his maiden five-wicket haul in ODI cricket with a match-winning spell of 6 for 33 runs in his full quota of ten overs to dismantle India for 208 runs inside 43 overs and his bowling heroics also propelled Sri Lanka to win by a margin of 32 runs to claim an unassailable 1-0 lead over India with a match to spare.
+He claimed the important wickets of Rohit Sharma, Shubman Gill, Virat Kohli, Shivam Dube, Shreyas Iyer and KL Rahul during his way to complete a six-wicket haul in an effort to defend 240 runs and he also received a player of the match award.
+He ended up the three-match ODI series as the leading wicket-taker among the two teams with a tally of eight wickets and his bowling exploits eventually helped Sri Lanka to win the ODI series 2-0 while it also marked first bilateral ODI-series win in 27 years for Sri Lanka against India since 1997.